Home

 Frequently Asked Questions

-What are the key traits of a Lancashire Heeler?
+1. What is the lifespan of a Lancashire Heeler?